alcortesm/sputnik-popularity/README.md

 ```

 Connect to a Google Compute Engine instance and run the docker image.
-Here I assume INSTANCE\_NAME is the name of one of my virtual machines in Google Cloud Engine:
+Here I assume INSTANCE\_NAME is the name of one of my virtual machines in Google Compute Engine:

 ```
 ; gcloud compute ssh INSTANCE_NAME